cmobiledev5/dart-android-apps/README.md

 </p>
 ============

 This is the README of the version 3 of Dart & Henson has been released.
-If you are looking for the README page of Dart & Henson 2, please visit [this wiki page](https://github.com/f2prateek/dart/wiki/Dart-&-Henson-v2-).
+If you are looking for the README page of Dart & Henson 2, please visit [this wiki page]

 ## Summary
 Extra "binding" & intent builders library for Android.
 Dart & Henson (DH) uses annotation processing to bind intent's extras to pojo fields, and to generate intent builders via a fluent API.